#18 | Do what you love (and other tips for successful project delivery).

 For me, project success (or failure) rests on people - I've said it lots of times before and I've written a number of blogs about it.

 The same message was borne out at an event I went to a few weeks ago.
 Entitled ‘The Human Face of Project Management’, one of the speakers was my amigo Pedro Angulo, Head of Leadership Development in AIB.
-He talked about the role of leaders during change, touching on eight specific things Leaders can do to successfully bring people through change.
+He talked about the role of leaders during change, touching on eight specific things Leaders can do to successfully bring people through change and empower them in the process.

 Although I won't deliver this with nearly the aplomb that Pedro did, I felt it was worthwhile sharing what he covered.